FrancisCrickInstitute/TRACERx-PHLEX/docs/source/TYPEx.rst

 One such scenario is when CD8, for example, binds nonspecifically to other cell types.
 In the Barretts’s esophagus CODEX dataset (Brbic et al.), we observed high CD8 intensities on the myeloid cell populations (CD11b+ and CD15+).
 Therefore, the typing params config file was modified so that single-positive CD8 was excluded from the list of rare subpopulations and single-positive CD4 was added instead.

-Similarly, if CD4 has low signal-to-noise ratio, the CD4 single-positive curve may peak at the lowest D values resulting with a low D-score cutoff.
-In such case, consider moving CD4 to the list of rare subpopulations.

     .. note:: If these three markers are not present in the cohort, the implementation of TYPEx allows for any markers with similar patterns of co-expression and mutual exclusivity to be specified in the input config file, typing_params.json.
 For example, if CD3 is not included in the cohort, CD45 can be used to replace CD3, where the frequent subpopulations can be defined as CD45+CD4+ and CD45+CD8+ whereas rare subpopulations can be CD4+ (CD45-), CD8+ (CD45-), CD4+CD8+, and CD45+CD4+CD8+.

 Troubleshooting